tekknolagi/isdt/lecture-notes/2-vcs.md

 TODO: What's a remote?
 Example of `git remote add` and `git remote -v`.
 Talk about different remote protocols.

-TODO: Can either fetch from or push to a remote. `git pull` is a shortcut for fetch+merge but can be unintuitive.
+TODO: Can either `git fetch` from or `git push` to a remote.
+These update *remote-tracking branches*, which can then be used to update your local branches via `git merge --ff-only` or `git rebase`.
+Mention `git pull` is a shortcut for fetch+merge but can be unintuitive.

 ### `git clone` for making a local copy of a remote repo